 Download for a FREE 7-DAY TRIAL and stop letting anxiety stop you from being your best.

-Generalized anxiety disorders (GAD) are a cluster of different conditions, including anxiety, depression, and panic attacks, that manifest through recurring thoughts or concerns and physical symptoms such as sweating, trembling, dizziness, or rapid heartbeat.
+Generalized anxiety disorders (GAD) are a cluster of different conditions, including anxiety and depression, panic attacks, and phobias that manifest through recurring thoughts or concerns and physical symptoms such as sweating, trembling, dizziness, or rapid heartbeat.
 Anxiety treatment plans range from talking treatments to prescription medications.

-While several non-pharmacological treatment approaches have shown long-term efficacy at reducing anxiety symptoms, the positive effects of prescription treatments of patients do not persist after discontinuing their use.
-However, studies have demonstrated that relaxation therapy, both on its own and alongside medications, can be an effective treatment for GAD that produces a long-lasting reduction in symptoms.
+While several non-pharmacological treatment approaches have shown long-term efficacy at reducing symptoms of anxiety, the positive effects of prescription treatments of patients do not persist after discontinuing their use.
+However, studies have demonstrated that relaxation therapy, both on its own and alongside medications, can be an effective treatment for GAD that manages anxiety and produces a long-lasting reduction in symptoms.